Powerlearnproject/se-day1-assignment-SunsXcl/README.md

 3. Implementation: Write code to build the software as specified.
 4. Testing: Test code to ensure satisfactory functionality and standards compliance.
 5. Deployment: Release developed software to user.
-6. Maintenance: Provide support after release.
+6. Maintenance: Provide support, updates and enhancements after software release.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall Vs Agile
-Contrast: Sequential approach / Incremental approach.
+Contrast: Sequential approach / Iterative and incremental approach.
-Similarity: Both have distinct phases.
+Similarity: Both leverage on collaboration.
-Appropriate Scenario: less flexibility requirement / more flexibility requirement.
+Appropriate Scenario: less flexibility required / more flexibility required.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.